GregTech-Blueprints/GT-BP-Guides/content/gtnh/guides/player-gear/ultimate-tinkers-crossbow.md

 - Carbon Limb (Extruder needed)
 - Unstable Tough Binding (Extruder needed)

 The Carbon limb is a good upgrade as it lowers the draw speed of your crossbow and allowing for higher DPS.
+This does however significantly lower the durability of the crossbow and I recommed carrying some carbon ingots with you for long journeys.
+They can be used for repairs.

 If you have been following the guide for the Unbreakable Instamine Hammer in LV, you will already have the unstable ingots needed for the tough binding.
 If not this upgrade is extremely optional as the only thing it does is add a level of reinforcement above obsidian.
 If you feel that you must have this upgrade but don’t yet have unstable ingots you will need to find an enchanting table and a division sigil.
 Both of these can be found in lootgames or alternatively the table can be looted from a wizard tower roguelike dungeon.